 Why They Are Called Big Five?Are you listening to the big five for the first time?
 So is it creating the huge large animals in your imagination?
 Well, no they are not.
 The big five animals are not only Tanzania but the whole of Africa’s big five animals.
 The list includes; Cape buffalo, Lion, Leopard, Elephant, and Rhinoceros.
 They are however not the biggest but the most dangerous species to spot in the African bushes.
 They are enlisted as the Big Five by the game hunters.
 A few years back there was a lot of hunting that was ongoing all around Africa.
 The lion, buffalo, leopard, elephant, and rhinos were the most difficult animals to hunt.
 They are the most aggressive and defending animals hence the game hunters named it as the “Big Five” of Africa.
 The big fives are not only on the top of the food chain but also the most deadly animals of the African bushes.

 1 # African LionAfrican lions are the prime member of the African Big Five family.
 Residing in the bushes and savannah land of Tanzania it is considered as the king of the Beasts.
-Here are a few interesting facts about this big five’s member;
+Here are a few interesting facts about this big five-members;

 - African lions are the largest species of big cat’s family and the second largest in the Felidae family as the tiger is the largest.

-- Lions reach up to 1.2 metres height up to shoulders and weight around 150 – 225 kg and lioness can reach 1 metre in shoulder height and weight may touch 110-152kg.
+- Lions reach up to 1.2 meters height up to shoulders and weight around 150 – 225 kg and lioness can reach 1 meter in shoulder height and weight may touch 110-152kg.

 - Their habitat is the most diverse one, they can live almost everywhere.
 They can survive in open woodlands, thick bush, scrub, and grasslands.

-- Lions have 5 claws on the front feet and 4 claws on the back feet; this helps them capturing their prey.
+- Lions have 5 claws on the front feet and 4 claws on the back feet; this helps them capture their prey.